cttsai/illinois-cross-lingual-wikifier/HowToAddNewLanguage.md

 **This only works for CogComp members**

 Following are the steps to add a new language:
+(The example language is Amharic, Wikipedia language code: am)

 1. Process the Wikipedia dump